E-invoicing via Peppol. What should you do with it as a self-employed person?

 What is it about?

-- Time savings thanks to automation
+- Time savings thanks to the standardised and automated Peppol format

 How does e-invoicing work?